 - Always copy snips to the Clipboard - copy all captures to the Windows clipboard so you can paste them into other applications (e.g. Word processors or image editors).

 - Include URL below snips (HTML only) - save your snips as a Single File HTML or MHT documents.
 If a snip is taken from an Internet Explorer window, it also shows the URL of the webpage included in the screenshot.
+Unfortunately, it doesn’t work for any other web browsers, not even for Microsoft’s own Edge browser.

 - Prompt to save snips before exiting - gives you a heads up if you have any captures that you have not saved, prior to closing the program.